oracle/yo/doc/development.rst

 -----------------

 There are some prerequisite dependencies you should have available on your system.
-I develop on my Ubuntu 22.04 system, but development should be possible on any suitably recent Linux system (or even macOS) with an appropriate Python version (3.6 or higher).
+I develop on my Oracle Linux 9 laptop, but development should be possible on any suitably recent Linux system (or even macOS) with an appropriate Python version (3.6 or higher).
 You'll need to ensure that ``~/.local/bin`` is in your ``$PATH`` environment variable, and you'll also want to double check that standard unix tools such as make, git, cut, and sed are installed.

 First, clone the repository (or your fork, if applicable) and install development tools: